chobgo/Cyclistic_Case_Study_Google/README.md

 ## FASE 1: ASK

-### BUSINESS TASK
+### Guiding questions
+● What is the problem you are trying to solve?

-Design marketing strategies aimed at converting casual riders into annual members based on an understanding of how annual members and casual riders use their rental bikes differently.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.

+● How can your insights drive business decisions?

+From these insights, your team will design a new marketing strategy to convert casual riders into annual members.

+## BUSINESS TASK

+Convert casual riders to members.

+## Analysis Question

+How do annual members and casual riders use Cyclistic bikes differently?

+## FASE 2: PREPARE